Coherent-Partners/spark-ts-sdk/docs/folders.md

 ```

 However, there's a chance that the platform will add more categories in the future.
-To get the list of folder categories, you can use the following method:
+To get the list of these categories, you can use the following method:

 ```ts
 await spark.folders.getCategories();
 ```

 ### Returns

-This method returns an array of folder categories with their icons.

 ```json
 {